jjbadger/SpatiotemporalIndicators/README.md

 # SpatiotemporalIndicators
-This repository is acts as a supplement to the manuscript, Ecosystem-based management informed by spatiotemporal species distribution models: applications to indicators in ecosystem reporting.
+This repository is intended as a supplement to the manuscript, Spatio-temporal species distribution models reveal dynamic indicators for ecosystem-based fisheries management, for users to fit spatiotemporal species distribution models in VAST.